savashn/ecewo-docs/src/content/docs/docs/session.md

 ---
-title: Authentication and Authorization
+title: Session-Based Authentication
 description: Documentation of Ecewo — A minimalist and easy-to-use web framework for C
 ---

-## Sessions

-Ecewo offers some session management APIs for authentication and authorization:
+Ecewo offers session management feature for authentication and authorization.
+First, we need to install the `session.c` and `session.h` files from [ecewo-session repository](https://github.com/savashn/ecewo-session) and add them to our project.

+- `init_sessions()` to initialize the session system
+- `reset_sessions()` to clean up and free all session resources
 - `create_session()` to create a session
 - `find_session()` to find a session in memory
 - `get_session()` to get the session from request